-Staff at Denton Community Primary School are committed to working with parents to plan and review support for their children.
-Parents have regular contact with class teachers and meet formally at parents evening.
+Staff at Denton Community Primary School are committed to working with parents/carers to plan and review support for their children.
+Parents/carers have regular contact with class teachers informally and meet formally at parents evening.
 Children who have SEND or additional needs have a 'Support Plan' written by class teachers in consultation with the SENCO.
 This Support Plan is reviewed 3 times a year.

-An Additional Needs Plan (ANP) is used when, despite the appropriate targeted support, a child continues to make little or no progress or to work at levels considerably below those of their peers, this is then written with parents, class teachers and the SENCO.
+An Additional Needs Plan (ANP) is used when, despite the appropriate targeted support, a child continues to make little or no progress or to work at levels considerably below those of their peers, this is then written with parents/carers, class teachers and the SENCO.

 Where, despite taking relevant and purposeful action to identify, assess and meet the SEN of the child, the child has not made expected progress, consideration will be given to requesting an Education, Health and Care assessment.
-This request can be made by the school or by parents.
+This request can be made by the school or by parents/carers.
 The purpose of an EHC plan is to make special educational provision to meet the special educational needs of the child, to secure improved outcomes for the

-SEND CoP: 6.79, bullet 8 How adaptations are made to the curriculum and the learning environment of children and young people with SEN parents meet with the SENC alth and Care plans have an an O and class teacher to review year.
-The school and/or parent led.
-Support Plan children and young people's progress towards outcomes.
-This should include the opportunities available to work with parents and young people as part of this assessment and review 9.
-How are children involution support? lved in reviewing their prog ress and planning unity Primary School are ending and reviewing their prog O SEND CoP: 6.79, bullet 4 and 6.79, bullet 5 Who's involved?
+SEND CoP: 6.79, bullet 8 How adaptations are made to the curriculum and the learning environment of children and young people with SEN parents/carers meet with the alth and Care plans have an an SENCO and class teacher to rear.
+The school and/or parent eeded. review Support Plan young people's progress towards outcomes.
+This should include the opportunities available to work with parents and young people as part of this assessment and review support? ved in reviewing their prog SEND CoP: Children at Denton Community Primary School are encouraged to take an active part in their learning and reviewing their progress.
+6.79, bullet 4 and 6.79, bullet 5 Who's involved?
 How often?
 Arrangements Self- assessment Pupil, class teacher Daily for consulting School Counsellor self- referral Pupil, class teacher Weekly drop-in session young people with SEN and Worry box Pupil ,Class teacher, support staff Daily involving them in their Reflection sheets Pupil, Class teachers, Support staff When needed education School Council Class, class teacher Termly Circle times Pupil, ,Class teacher, support staff Weekly Pupil Voice Pupil, SENCO, class teacher, teaching assistant As needed for ANPs and external referrals.
-Used regularly to inform school staff of pupil's views SEN Support Plan Reviews, PEP's Pupil, parents, class teacher supported by SENCO as needed At least three times a year Annual reviews (EHC plans Pupil, parents, SENCO, class teacher, support services, Once a year only) local authority.
-10. How does the school
+Used regularly to inform school staff of pupil's views SEN Support Plan Reviews, PEP's Pupil, parents, class teacher supported by SENCO as needed At least three times a year Annual reviews (EHC plans only) Pupil, parents, SENCO, class teacher, support services, local authority.
+Once a year prepare and support child hool or to secondary scho Our Nursery and Foundation parents/ local playgroups/nuraware of any children who many pre-school support serviliaise with the school, in the r SEND CoP: 6.79, bullet 6 Arrangements for supporting children and young people in moving between